 Hi!
-I’m Tunku a Siamang
+I’m Tunku the Siamang

 Siamangs are the largest members of the Gibbon family.
 With Apes as their closest cousins, Siamangs are referred to as ‘lesser apes’.
 What they lack in body size compared to a great ape, they make up for with their personality.
 Siamangs are intelligent, each having their own distinct character and personality.
 Living in small family groups, Siamangs fiercely defend their territory and family members.
-Pairs generally mate for life
+Pairs generally mate for life.

 Unique to Siamangs is a loose pouch of skin called a ‘throat sack’.
 When this ‘sac’ is inflated, their vocalizations are amplified carrying the sound for up to 3kms.
 At sunrise, the forest is filled with a chorus of calls.
 In the wild, this can be heard for up to an hour.
 These hoots and barks affirm their territory and warn other groups not to come too close.
 Paired males and females will also sing duets to each other.

 Spending most of their time in the canopy of trees, Siamangs are clever and agile climbers.
 As apes, their arms are longer than their legs.
 These long powerful arms allow Siamangs to swing, or brachiate, through the tree tops with ease, sometimes covering up to 10 meters between branches.